vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ## Overview

 We're now moving on to the third phase of the project, which involves the integration of an onboard 4G/LTE modem to enable remote outdoor mobility.
-Additionally, a new set of sensors has been introduced for telemetry transmission via AWS IoT Core using MQTT."
+Additionally, a new set of sensors has been introduced for telemetry transmission via AWS IoT Core using MQTT.

 ![Overview](./overview.jpg)